sgtcortez/EasyKeyDB/Readme.md

     So, instead of doing a **random access** to the file, we do this to the page cache ...
     Which, in turns, turns out to be the **main memory** ...

+- Input/Output Multiplexing

+    Use one thread for every socket that comes in, can be wastefull and heavy ...
+    So, instead of creating a new thread every time, we multiplex the a *thread* which runs the **TCP server**, which will listen(man 2 listen) for incoming requests, messages and disconnections.
+    So, when the kernel signals us(a new client, we can read from a file descriptor), then, we process the request.

+    For linux, we are using the **Epoll Functions**.

+    So, basically, instead of using the one thread to execute the **accept**(to accept new tcp clients), and another "N"(depending of the number of clients(accepted) connected) threads to execute the **read** function, we can to both of them, with epoll.

+    So, we have an **infinite loop** which, waits for the **epoll** systemcall return, then, we process the events.
+    If there is a client awaiting to be accepted, we accept, if there is a client which have sent data, we read from it and so on ...

 # Running